hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 # The Simpsons' 'Guess Who?' : SEI Project 1

 ## Description:
-This is a frontend web game - _The Simpsons_ themed _Guess Who?_ - built solo 'from scratch' in 1 week.
-Completed as my first project for General Assembly London's Software Engineering Immersive course, presented to my Instructional Team and fellow cohort on 26/08/22.
+This is a frontend web game - _The Simpsons_ themed _Guess Who?_ - built solo 'from scratch' in one week using primarily HTML, CSS, JavaScript and jQuery.
+I built this as my first project for General Assembly London's Software Engineering Immersive course, and presented a deployed version to my Instructional Team and fellow SEI cohort on 26/08/22.

 ![Screenshot of the finished game](images/readme/final.png)
-_- screenshot of deployed game_

 ## Links:
 [Deployment link](https://pages.git.generalassemb.ly/hphilpotts/project1-hp-guesswho/)